telerik/blazor-docs/components/timepicker/overview.md

 * `Width` - Defines the width of the TimePicker.

 * `TabIndex` - maps to the `tabindex` attribute of the HTML element.
 You can use it to customize the order in which the inputs in your form focus with the `Tab` key.
+*
+* `Placeholder` - `string` - maps to the `placeholder` attribute of the HTML element.
+The `Placeholder` will appear if the component is bound to **nullable** DateTime object - `DateTime?`, but will not be rendered if the component is bound to the default value of a non-nullable DateTime object.

 * Validation - see the [Input Validation]({%slug common-features/input-validation%}) article.